 If You Go:

-Oregon State Parks hosts a Let’s Go Disc Golfing! series in the summer that teaches the basics of the game, and loaner discs are included.
 Some courses are wheelchair accessible, but call ahead to be sure.
-If you’re new to the game, make sure to follow basic etiquette rules: Respect other players in the area by being quiet during their shot and giving them space; be aware of others around you when making a shot; and if your shot is way off course, yell “Fore!”
+If you’re new to the game, make sure to follow basic rules of etiquette: Respect other players in the area by being quiet during their shot and giving them space; be aware of others around you when making a shot; and if your shot is way off course, yell “Fore!”